 You’ll be prompted to select Trust or Don’t Trust your computer when you connect your iPhone to your computer, so you can take a look at your iPhone screen, and select Trust whenever you’re prompted this alert.

-If your computer is still not detecting iPhone after checking the three steps above, don’t worry.
+If your computer is still not detecting your iPhone after checking the three steps above, don’t worry.
 We still have a few solutions you can try.

 Method 2: Make sure the software is up to date